Kiadtiphong307/Kiadtiphong307/README.md

 <h2 align="center">Hi 👋, I'm Kiadtiphong Wongmui</h1>
 <h3>
-"Hello, I'm Boss, a third-year Computer Science student at Maejo University.
+" 🧑‍💻I'm Boss, a third-year Computer Science student at Maejo University.
 I am a motivated and detail-oriented individual who seeks to continuously improve myself through learning and new experiences.
-My passion for Computer Science drives me to embrace challenges that foster academic and professional growth."
+My passion for Computer Science drives me to embrace challenges that foster academic and professional growth.

+🌟I am particularly interested in Full-stack Development and DevOps, as they allow me to explore both the technical and operational aspects of software development, enabling me to create scalable and efficient solutions."
 </h3>

 <p align="center">